Quality control and Bioprocessing

 Veterinary diagnostics of salmonella infections in animals for food production.

 The possibility to detect ill animals as soon as possible within a herd is not only of interest from a commercial point of view but also from an ethical.
 A common infection in pig herds is infection with salmonella, which renders the flesh from infected animals not suited for food production anymore.
-Therefore, a fast and point-of-need discrimination of ill and healthy animals was realised using the Biametrics technology.
+Therefore, a fast and point-of-need discrimination of ill and healthy animals was realised using the Biametrics technology featured in the bportable.

 Literature: "A robust sensor platform for label-free detection of anti-Salmonella antibodies using undiluted animal sera", Ewald, M., Le Blanc, A.F., Gauglitz, G. et al. Anal Bioanal Chem (2013) 405: 6461.